 Ireland have proven to be a formidable opponent for teams under Trapattoni who are hard to beat.
 Their last five matches have seen them win three and draw two.
 Having finished the group stage with wins over Andorra (away) and Armenia (home), Trap’s charges but even more telling is the fact the Boys in Green have not lost any of their last twelve games keeping clean sheets in nine of those games.

 Brian Fitzgerald is a Dublin-based reporter who has followed Cork City since the mid 1990's.
 Brian can be contacted at firstname.lastname@example.org or followed on twitter @B_Twitzgerald

-Cork City have this morning announced the re-signing of Gearóid Morrissey on a one year deal....
+Cork City have this morning announced the signing of midfielder David O’Leary for the 2014 season....
 Read more